 When Should I Worry About Infertility?

-Trying to get pregnant is one of the most exciting times in a couple’s life…until the ‘–’ sign on the pregnancy test stick repeats month, after month, after month.
-Then, the excitement can quickly morph into worry, concern, frustration and even depression.
-These feelings are compounded when family and friends know you are trying and continuously ask about your pregnancy status.
-Gah!
-Before you go labeling yourself “infertile” there are a few things you need to know.
+Trying to get pregnant can be one of the most exciting times in a couple’s life.
+But when the ‘–’ sign on the pregnancy test repeats month, after month, after month the excitement can quickly morph into worry, concern, frustration and even depression.
+But, before you go labeling yourself “infertile”, there are a few things you need to know.

 Conceiving is a complex process and – usually – it all revolves around timing and egg/sperm viability.
-Contrary to all those baby bumps you see walking around the block, conception typically takes about six months to a year for most healthy couples.
+Contrary to what pop culture and the media tells you, conception typically takes about six months to a year for most healthy couples.

 The Facts About Fertility: When Do You Know You Have a Problem?

 Most doctors will not begin looking into fertility issues unless a couple has tried to get pregnant for 12-months or more without success.
 Even timing intercourse with ovulation is not an automatic recipe for success.
-The body is very wise and any genetic mutations in the egg and/or sperm will prevent conception from occurring or will eliminate the joined egg and sperm, often before you ever knew you were pregnant.
-If you are 35 years or older, you will want to speak with your doctor if you have tried to conceive for six months.
-Age definitely matters and, in this case, the sooner any potential infertility issues are addressed, the better.
+You and your partners bodies are very aware of any genetic mutations in the egg and/or sperm, and will either prevent conception from occurring, or will eliminate the joined egg and sperm.
+This often occurs before you would ever know you were pregnant.
+If you are 35 years or older, you will want to speak with your doctor if you have tried to conceive for six or more months.
+Age matters and, in this case, the sooner any potential infertility issues are addressed, the better.

 Here are some of the signs that you may have a fertility problem:

-- You’ve been timing intercourse to no avail.
 Timing your intercourse to coincide with ovulation will typically result in a successful pregnancy within 12 months.
-In order to do this, you need to understand your menstrual cycle and start tracking it.
-There are even apps for that!
+To do this, you need to understand your menstrual cycle and start tracking it.
+This is something that has been made easy by tracking apps.
 The average menstrual cycle is about 28-days, but they can range from 21 to 35 days.
 Ovulation typically occurs between days 11 and 16.
+Because everyone is different, tracking your cycle helps you find the right window for your body.
 While an egg is only available for fertilization for about 24-hours, sperm can live for several days.
-Hence, we advise clients to have sex every other day for the days leading up to your estimated ovulation day (8, 10, 12, 14).
-The more sperm that are waiting for the egg, the better your odds that one will make it to the target.
-Also, avoid using lubricants or saliva as both of these have been shown to compromise fertility.
+Because of this, we advise clients to have sex every other day for the days leading up to your estimated ovulation day (Days 8, 10, 12, 14).
 If you’ve been timing intercourse for more than a year without any success (6 months if you’re 35 or older), it’s time to have a chat with your OB/GYN for a more thorough fertility workup and to discuss potential solutions.

-In most cases, the first step in the fertility journey is oral fertility meds, like Clomid, which stimulate ovulation.
+In most cases, the first step in the fertility journey is oral fertility medications, such as Clomid, which stimulate ovulation.
 Depending on your situation, Women’s Health Associates may recommend trying Clomid with timed intercourse.
 In others, we may recommend Clomid in partnership with intrauterine insemination (also called artificial insemination) to increase your odds.
 If oral fertility medications are ineffective, we are happy to refer you to one of several reputable fertility specialists here in the Kansas City area.